Ladislav Křížek: Return to Kreyson, Vitacit, and Citron

-During 2006, Ladislav Křížek, together with guitarist Radek "Reddy" Kroc, performed all over the Czech Republic, playing acoustic arrangements of Vitacit, Citron, and Kreyson hits.
+During 2006, Křížek, together with guitarist Radek "Reddy" Kroc, performed all over Czechia, playing acoustic arrangements of Vitacit, Citron, and Kreyson hits.
 In the middle of the year, Křížek resuscitated Kreyson, which had been on hiatus since 1996, and announced a contest to find new band members.
 A total of 90 experienced musicians took part, of which 37 were shortlisted.
-The final decision was made on 25 January 2007, and the band began to play again after 11 years of silence.
+The final decision was made on 25 January 2007, and the band began to play again after eleven years of silence.

-In May 2007, Křížek released the album Nejde vrátit čas?
-(Can't Turn Back Time?), a play on the popular 1990 Kreyson track "Nejde vrátit čas" (You Can't Turn Back Time).
+In May 2007, Křížek released the album Nejde vrátit čas?, a play on the 1990 Kreyson track "Nejde vrátit čas".
 The album was composed of acoustic recordings of Křížek's older songs with Kreyson, Citron, and Vitacit, with Radek Kroc on guitar.

 The same year, the live album Kreyson Live – Třinec 2007 was released.
 As a bonus, a duet with German singer Doro Pesch was added to the DVD edition.
 In July 2009, Kreyson released the compilation 20 Years of Kreyson.
 This album was created in cooperation with American independent label Retroactive Records.
 The same year, Křížek also began playing with Vitacit again, until 2015.
-During the summer of 2011, a new single was released by Kreyson, serving as a promo for the band's upcoming studio album Návrat krále (Return of the King), which came out in 2013.
+During the summer of 2011, a new single was released by Kreyson, serving as a promo for the band's upcoming studio album, Návrat krále, which came out in 2013.

 In 2015, 26 years after leaving Citron, Křížek rejoined the band.
-He made significant contributions to their new album Rebelie rebelů (Rebellion of Rebels).
-As of April 2020, he continues to tour with the band.
+He made significant contributions to their new album, Rebelie rebelů.
+As of April 2020, he continued to tour with the band.

 Kreyson MMXVII

 In May 2017, after another hiatus since the release of Návrat krále, Křížek announced a new lineup for Kreyson, this time with international contributions from German guitarist Roland Grapow (Helloween, Masterplan) and American drummer Mike Terrana (Rage, Masterplan).
 The band began to play shows and festivals, and a new album was discussed.
-As of April 2020, no new material has been released.
+As of April 2023, no new material has been released.